muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "Master Mikay, as you can see, the left and right side of Phanna's head is completely the same indicating that there's no damage there..."

-I examined Ethan's claims as he spoke and it turns out what he said is completely true.
+I examined Phanna as Ethan spoke and it turns out what he said is completely true.

 "And if you follow along the spine, you can see that there's no difference between the left and the right side of Phanna's bones.
 If Phanna sustained any damage to their bone structure, it should be very apparent but there's nothing that breaks the mirror pattern of Phanna's left and right side..."